Why Paying Attention to the Media Is a Good Thing

 Proactively think through situations that might arise and what you want to convey.
 Give careful consideration to what those messages are well ahead of time.
 Think ahead.
 A SWOT (strengths, weaknesses, opportunities, threats) analysis provides a useful framework for message development.
 Stay in front of the news so you’re not always in reaction mode.
 Unless you just love drama and running around with your hair aflame.

 Think visually.
 Photography is an area where advance efforts can save the day.
 Have high resolution, publication-ready head-and-shoulder shots of each member of your management team.
 Similarly, have good product/service photography and video footage at your fingertips.
-Images increase readership on both print and digital media.
-With tablet usage exploding, more and more news is being consumed on these highly visual devices.
-In fact, news consumption ranks among the top uses of tablets.
+Images and infographics increase readership digitally and in print.
+Assume the first place people will consume your news is on their mobile device, so ensure any visual assets are easy to view or read for that size.

 Make Time for Reporters

-You don’t just do media relations when you have time for it.
+You don’t just engage in aviation public relations when you have time for it.
 When reporters reach out, you make time – or let them know when you can give their request your full attention.
 Ask what they need and when they need it.
 If you require more time to collect what they’re looking for, see if there’s any flexibility in their deadline.
 Adjust your schedule as necessary to allow you to deliver.

 Just as pilots listen to the radio rather than solely focusing on their own conversation with the tower, you need to maintain situational awareness.
 Know what’s going on in your industry, with your customers – and your competitors.
 Frame your news and provide context whenever possible.